INDIA GROWTH CHAMPIONS SCHEME

 Zoo Digital Makes a Move Towards Growth in India.

 Working with over 8,000 freelancers around the world, identified the opportunity to expand its services into India, due to the significant regional growth plans of its clients including the major Hollywood studios and streaming services.
 ZOO is ideally placed to service this market thanks to its cloud-based localisation technology and a multi-language approach that is needed in a country that uses a number of different languages.

-Sheffield-based Robson Handling Technology, which has over 100 years’ experience of developing and manufacturing baggage and materials handling solutions, has high growth aspirations as it makes new connections in the aviation industry in India after hearing about the India Growth Champion Scheme, run by Sheffield City Region in conjunction with UKIBC (UK India Business Council).
+Sheffield-based Robson Handling Technology, which has over 100 years’ experience of developing and manufacturing baggage and materials handling solutions, has high growth aspirations as it makes new connections in the aviation industry in India after hearing about the India Growth Champion Scheme, run by the South Yorkshire Mayoral Combined Authority in conjunction with UKIBC (UK India Business Council).